Romer Zane Grey: Early life

-Grey was born in Manhattan, New York, on October 1, 1909, the son of Lina "Dolly" Roth Grey. and Zane Grey.
-He had a brother and sister.
+Grey was born in Manhattan, New York City, on October 1, 1909, the son of Lina "Dolly" Roth Grey. and Zane Grey.
+He had a younger brother (Loren Grey and sister.

-He attended the Pasadena Military Academy, and when he was eleven he and 15 of his classmates spent five weeks hiking the High Sierras.
+He attended Pasadena Military Academy, in Pasadena, California and when he was eleven he and 15 of his classmates spent five weeks hiking the High Sierras in eastern California on the border with Nevada.

 Writing career

-Grey attended the University at Westwood, but left before graduation to begin writing.
+Grey attended the University of California at Los Angeles (UCLA), but left before graduation to begin writing.
 In 1929, when he was 20 years old, he wrote The Cruise of the Fisherman on his father's yacht, The Fisherman.
 In 1930 it was reported he was writing a travel book for boys about a recent trip to the South Seas islands.

 Much of his work was connected to his father’s books and projects.
-He helped his father gather material for Zane Grey books, and Grey is credited as the author of the Big Little Books based on the Zane Grey’s King of the Royal Mounted newspaper comic.
-After his father’s death Grey would write new stories about characters from his father’s novels, including Buck Duane and Laramie Nelson.
+He helped his father gather material for Zane Grey books, and is credited as the author of the Big Little Book series based on Zane Grey’s King of the Royal Mounted newspaper comic.
+After his father’s death, Grey wrote new stories about characters from his father’s novels, including Buck Duane and Laramie Nelson.